 Practicum training in clinical assessment, psychological testing, and psychological intervention under the close supervision of one or more registered clinical psychologists in a community setting.
 This course is required of all graduate students in the clinical psychology MA program and is normally taken in the summer following the first year.
 The minimum duration is 350 hours.
-Students are encouraged to apply for practicum placements in the Fall of the first year from an approved list of supervisors and sites.
+Students are encouraged to apply for practicum placements during their first year from an approved list of supervisors and sites.
 Prerequisites: Completion of Introduction to Psychological Assessment and Systems of Psychotherapy.
 Pass/Fail.
 1 Credit